-Pallavi Santhapuram, a civil engineer who founded the Eco Loop online shop three years ago, made the shift to a more eco-friendly lifestyle after studying environmental design for green buildings.
+Pallavi Santhapuram, a civil engineer who founded the Eco Loop online shop four years ago, made the shift to a more eco-friendly lifestyle after studying environmental design for green buildings.

 “When I was trying to change my habits, I couldn’t find much in terms of products to help me make the shift,” she says.
 “That’s what made me start sourcing these products, first for myself, then my friends.
 Once I realised there was a demand, the website was born.”